 Outbound marketing tactics in 2020 have a specific purpose — to convert qualified leads more efficiently than inbound tactics can.
-Outbound marketing gets your message in front of the right consumers, right now.
+Outbound digital marketing gets your message in front of the right consumers, right now.
 Make sure you're using that to your advantage.

 Implement your 2020 outbound marketing campaigns where you know they'll be the most effective, and efficient.
 Outbound marketing tactics like remarketing and paid search ad campaigns targeted to end-of-funnel keywords are great ways to quickly convert leads who have already shown interest in your company.
 They just need that little extra push to convert.

 That's what you use outbound marketing for — efficient, tactical conversions of the leads you already know are interested in your product or service.
 If you're trying to use outbound marketing tactics to nurture leads and build relationships, you're not going to see those immediate results or the ROI you're looking for, because that's not what outbound marketing is designed to do.

 The time for massive outbound marketing budgets is over.
 We're not saying you shouldn't spend money on outbound marketing, but we are saying you should be strategic about where you spend your budget.
 Digital outbound marketing methods can be exceptionally cost-effective if you know what you're doing.
 How to know what you're doing?
 Here are a few good ways to start: